 The reason for Chikka’s impending shutdown is unknown as of this writing.
 Increasing competition from other instant messaging services such as Facebook Messenger, Skype and Viber could have put a dent on its business, as SMS messaging is no longer as commonplace as before.

-In this age of free Facebook data and cheap Wi-Fi, companies that rely on SMS messaging for their business is in a precarious position.
+In this age of free Facebook data and cheap Wi-Fi, companies that rely on SMS messaging for their business are in a precarious position.